ExchangeUnion/docs/XU-TechnicalPaper.md

 * taker releases `r_preImage`
 * taker sends `swapCompleted` to maker

-Before the taker releases `pre_Image`, a swap can be cancelled gracefully.
+Before the taker releases `r_preImage`, a swap can be cancelled gracefully.
 After the release of `r_preImage` a swap is considered completed.

 XUD takes care that both sides have a payment channel path with sufficient volume for a specific order.
 Also, it is taken care, that an invoice can only be paid by the first one to successfully send a payment to an invoice issuer.